About This Guide

 PJ’s Village Pub and Sports Bar (Pub Fare)

 Stellar pub fare coupled with a lively atmosphere have made PJ’s Village Pub and Sports Bar a favorite amongst locals since it first opened in 1974.
-When we last dropped by, we ordered the beer-battered fish and chips and a Rueben.
+When we last dropped by, we ordered the beer-battered fish and chips and a Reuben.
 Service was speedy and friendly.
 The fish and chips were everything we wanted, and smelled heavenly.
 The moist fish inside of the thick fried outer layer was a delight to bite into.
-When we asked the employee about what sandwich to order, he answered without hesitating: The Rueben.
+When we asked the employee about what sandwich to order, he answered without hesitating: The Reuben.
 And we can see why.
 This is one of our top sandwiches in town.
 The hearty sliced pastrami served with tangy sauerkraut and Swiss cheese in between grilled rye was perfectly balanced and just what we needed after a long hike.
 And we couldn’t write a review of this place without mentioning the burgers.
-Try the Classic Burger – topped with lettuce, tomato, red onion, mayo and mustard – or opt for the Red Wine Burger – a juicy burger cooked in red wine with caramelized onion, sautéed mushrooms, lettuce and bleu cheese crumbles with port wine mayo.
+Try the Classic Burger – topped with lettuce, tomato, red onion, mayo and mustard – or opt for the Red Wine Burger – a juicy burger cooked in red wine with caramelized onion, sautéed mushrooms, lettuce and blue cheese crumbles with port wine mayo.
 The rest of the menu features everything from lighter fare like salads to heartier bar food like the Roasted Jalapeno Chili Cheese Fries and the Jumbo Vienna Hot Dog.
-Open daily, 10 a.m. to 2 a.m., for lunch and dinner. • 40 W. Cortez Dr. (928-284-2250) ($$)
+Open daily, 10 a.m. to 2 a.m., for lunch and dinner. • 40 W. Cortez Dr. (928-284-2250) (pjsvillagepub.co) ($$)

 Red Chopstick (Chinese)

 From a menu offering a broad choice of three Chinese cooking styles – Hunan, Szechuan and Mandarin – with a sprinkling of dishes from Thai and Vietnamese origins, we selected two entrées that impressed with intensely fresh vegetables, fragrant meats and fresh seafood.
 One of the House Royal Specialties, the Sizzling Plate Delight mixes sautéed chicken, beef, shrimp and pork with fresh mushrooms and a strong ground bean sauce that perfectly flavors the steamed rice.
 For vegetarians, the restaurant serves a variety of tofu dishes.
 We’re fans of the Sweet & Sour Tofu that’s served with pineapple, peppers, carrots and onions.
-Open Thursday to Tuesday, 11 a.m. to 9 p.m., for lunch and dinner. • 111 Bell Rock Plaza in the Village of Oak Creek (928-284-9088) ($ TO $$)
+Open Thursday to Tuesday, 11 a.m. to 9 p.m., for lunch and dinner. • 111 Bell Rock Plaza in the Village of Oak Creek (928-284-9088) (red-chopstick.weeblyte.com) ($ TO $$)

 Red Rock Cafe (Southwestern/Breakfast)

 This unassuming cafe, located next to Clark’s Market, serves up some of the best breakfast in the VOC, as evidenced by the wait time on weekends.
 We find ourselves craving the blue-corn huevos rancheros topped with black beans and a homemade, spicy green ranchero sauce.
 Breakfast comes with your choice of hash browns or home fries; we prefer the latter dish with its combination of gold, purple and sweet potatoes.
 Other favorites include the build-your-own burritos, Southwest eggs benedict, and the country biscuits and gravy.
 Don’t miss out on 99-cent mimosas on the weekend and the larger-than-life cinnamon rolls that have been known to feed four people.
-Open Wednesday through Monday, 7 a.m. to 2 p.m., for breakfast and lunch. • 100 Verde Valley School Road, Unit 107, (928-284-1441) ($)
+Open Wednesday through Monday, 7 a.m. to 2 p.m., for breakfast and lunch. • 100 Verde Valley School Road, Unit 107, (928-284-1441) (redrockcafeaz.com) ($)

 ShadowRock Tap + Table (Modern American)

 ShadowRock Tap + Table manages to strike that rare balance of both fun and elegant.
 The entrance to the restaurant – located on the ground floor of the Hilton Sedona Resort at Bell Rock – features a plush lounge area where diners can enjoy their food and play games like shuffleboard.
 Diners can look forward to Executive Chef Brandon Park’s modern Southwestern specialties including Carnitas Tacos and Baja Striped Bass.
 Sharable starters include the Spanish Octopus and Loaded Wedge Potatoes.
 The entrée menu features sustainably sourced Seared Atlantic Salmon, Herb Roasted Chicken Breast and Grilled Pork Chop.
 The crowd-pleasing smoked Copper State Old Fashioned is smoked tableside and poured over a giant ice cube.
 Our favorite way to end an evening here?
 By roasting a s’mores kit outside on the expansive outdoor patio.
-Open daily, 6 to 10:30 a.m. for breakfast; 11:30 a.m. to 3 p.m. for lunch; 4 to 10 p.m., for dinner. • 90 Ridge Trail Dr. in the Village of Oak Creek (928-284-6909) ($ TO $$$$)
+Open daily, 6 to 10:30 a.m. for breakfast; 11:30 a.m. to 3 p.m. for lunch; 4 to 10 p.m., for dinner. • 90 Ridge Trail Dr. in the Village of Oak Creek (928-284-6909) (hiltonsedonaresort.com) ($ TO $$$$)

 Tara Thai Cuisine (Thai)

 At Tara Thai, it’s about some of the most consistently tasty Thai food in northern Arizona.
 All dishes are cooked to order here, so if it’s busy, be prepared to wait.
 We have a slew of favorites at this restaurant, but we always start with an order of spring rolls.
 When it’s time to order your entrées, you can’t go wrong with the Pad Thai or the fragrant Tom Ka Gai soup, but we recently discovered two new favorite dishes: Sweet Grand Canyon Curry and Pla Rad Prik.
 The former is a green curry with your choice of beef, pork or chicken swimming alongside carrots, squash and bok choy in a slightly spicy curry.
 The Pla Rad Prik is a delicate white fish fried until it’s crispy and topped with veggies and a special sweet-and-spicy chili sauce.
 Open Monday through Saturday, 11 a.m. to 3 p.m., for lunch; 4:30 to 8 p.m., for dinner.
-Open Sunday, 11 a.m. to 3 p.m., for lunch; 4:30 to 8 p.m., for dinner. • 34 Bell Rock Plaza (928-284-9167) ($ TO $$)
+Open Sunday, 11 a.m. to 3 p.m., for lunch; 4:30 to 8 p.m., for dinner. • 34 Bell Rock Plaza (928-284-9167) (tarathaisedona.com) ($ TO $$)

 Village Chophouse

 The Village could use a steakhouse that serves high-quality seafood, and the Village Chophouse more than delivers.
 Chef/Owner John Ramagli (also of pizza place Rotten Johnny’s Wood-Fired Pizza Pie that’s a short stroll away) has created a dynamite menu that’s served in a contemporary space.
 The light-filled dining room features wood floors, plush gray chairs paired with dark wood tables and wood paneling on the walls.
 We also appreciated the vibrant art on the walls, colorful liquor bottles on shelves and flowers on the tables.
 It’s the kind of place where diners flock for a romantic date night, a business meeting or a special celebration.
 We couldn’t resist ordering the Wild Colossal Shrimp.
 This generously sized appetizer was served in a clear cocktail glass with the tails hanging out with cocktail sauce on the bottom made for a colorful presentation.
 Each and every plate here was well plated and aesthetically pleasing.
 The Jumbo Lump Crabcake was another winner.
 The crabcakes were thick, flaky and well breaded.
 The lemon aioli accompanying them proved to be tangy, rich and perfect for the dish.
 The steaks and chops are all fine cuts.
 We loved our juicy, tender and cooked-just-right 28 Day Dry Aged New York Strip.
 We paired our steak with the green peppercorn sauce.
 For a side, we ordered the Parmesan Whipped Potatoes.
 These were decadent, creamy and filling.
 To cap off our evening, we decided on a hot cup of tea and the sweet Bananas Foster dessert that was set aflame.
 While we sipped on our refreshing Moroccan Mint tea, we relished in savoring our last bites.
-Open Wednesday through Sunday, 4 to 9 p.m., for dinner. • 7000 AZ-179 in the Village of Oak Creek (928-641-6587) ($$$ TO $$$$)
+Open Wednesday through Saturday, 4 to 9 p.m., for dinner. • 7000 AZ-179 in the Village of Oak Creek (928-641-6587) (villagechophouse.com) ($$$ TO $$$$)

 Hungry for more Sedona dining info?
 Click here to order a copy of The Sedona Table